beeware/toga/docs/reference/api/hardware/geolocation.rst

 * On macOS, there is no distinction between "background" permissions and "while-running" permissions.

-* On iOS, requesting permission to track location in the background will always require 2 interactions from the user - an initial request to use geolocation while the app is running, then a second request to use location in the background.
-If you call :meth:`~toga.hardware.Geolocation.request_background_permission()` before *any* permissions have been confirmed, the user will be asked immediately for geolocation permissions while the app is running; the request for background tracking will be deferred until the first attempt to use location in the background, or a second call to :meth:`~toga.hardware.Geolocation.request_background_permission()`.
-Background location tracking will not be permitted unless the user allows geolocation "always" while the app is running.
-If they only allow "once off" permission while the app is running, requests for background processing will be ignored.
+* On iOS, if the user has provided "once off" permission for foreground location tracking, requests for background location permission will be rejected.

 Reference
 ---------